ValoIntranet/valo-community-samples/samples/document-hub-site/README.md

 ## Prerequisites

+* An unzipped copy of the [Valo Modern PartnerPack (1.61 or above)](https://bluemeteorite.sharepoint.com/sites/partnerhub-valo-intranet/sitepages/valo-modern.aspxFEnsure)
-An existing Valo site must be used to deploy this document hub to.
+* An existing Valo site must be used to deploy the document hub template to

 ## PowerShell provisioning command